 Overview

-The landmaRk package provides a framework for landmarking analysis of time-to-event data with time-varying covariates.
-It allows users to perform survival analysis using longitudinal data, fitting models to the time-varying covariates, and then using these predictions in survival models.
+The landmaRk package provides a framework for landmarking analysis of time-to-event and longitudinal data.
+It allows users to perform dynamic risk prediction for time-to-event outcomes whilst taking into account longitudinal measurements (e.g.Β biomarkers measured over time).
+Landmarking consists of a two-step framework.
+First, fitting models to the time-varying covariates, and then using these predictions in survival models.

 A landmarking analysis of time-to-event data has two components:

-Second, fit a survival model of the time-to-event outcome, conditioning on the predicted value for \(X_i(s)\), and potentially on additional static and dynamic covariates.
+Second, fit a survival model of the time-to-event outcome, conditioning on the predicted value for \(π_i(s)\), and potentially on additional static and dynamic covariates.

 The landmaRk package allows users to use the following